Santhosh-Gowda/Discord_clone/README.md

-This is a discord clone project, being built using React Redux,Mongoose,ExpressJS, and NodeJS which is fully functional which consists of multiple dedicated components.
+This is a discord clone project, being built using React Redux,Mongoose,ExpressJS, and NodeJS which is fully functional which consists of multiple dedicated components and states are managed using React Redux.

 #Tasks to do
 1.Build frontend response web application